angadhn/MySite/_notes/Sovereign Wealth Funds.md

 # Saudi Arabia

-More from Claude, which tells me that depsite Saudi Arabia and Norway having SWFs from oil wealth, their approaches and outcomes are quite different.
+More from Claude, which tells me that despite Saudi Arabia and Norway having SWFs from oil wealth, their approaches and outcomes are quite different.

 Norway's Approach:
 - Highly transparent fund with clear ethical guidelines